ramissabirzyanov/python-project-50/README.md

 The application supports json and yaml files.
 User can also set the output format of changes.
 Supported output formats:
-- stylish (detailed output, intalled be default)
+- stylish (detailed output, intalled by default)
 - plain (text output)
 - json (dictionary)